+While highly sensitive people get emotional quite easily, they don’t absorb other people’s emotions as empaths do.
 Instead, they’re focused on their own feelings and aren’t prone to mirroring the behaviors of others.
 They often take things personally and judge the actions of others without trying to see their side of the story.

 Empaths, on the other hand, are all about the feelings of others, especially the negative ones.
 Some people’s empathy reaches a point where they can’t differentiate between their emotions and the emotions of those around them.
-Some are even able to feel the physical pain of others.

-What Are The Signs Of An Empath?
+What Are the Signs of an Empath?

 What are empathic abilities?